 What is professional wrestling?
 Without a well-written story, it’s just two adults fighting each other in scanty clothing.
-With a great story though, wrestling is nothing short of magnificent.
+With a great story, though, wrestling is nothing short of magnificent.
 It’s an art just like music, movies or any other television show.
-Wrestlers are actors who have diverse personalities and play the part extremely well.
+Wrestlers are actors who have diverse personalities and play the part exceptionally well.

-There is so much going on behind the scenes, much more than just a few moves, a finish, and a winner to each match.
-One of the first things people learn is that everything that plays out on camera in wrestling is predetermined with storylines being composed like a play written for a large audience.
+There is so much going on behind the scenes — much more than just a few moves, a finish, and a winner to each match.
+One of the first things people learn is that everything that plays out on camera in wrestling is predetermined, with storylines being composed like a play written for a broad audience.

-Have you ever gone to the theaters in anticipation of a movie and been completely disappointed because it was not written well?
+Have you ever gone to the theaters in anticipation of a movie and been utterly disappointed because it was not written well?
 The same could be said for a wrestling match.

 For the most part, trained professional wrestlers can call the action on the fly, with the talent calling what moves and scenarios will generate the best reaction from the crowd.
 Interviews are produced in a similar style.

-Today, WWE is a totally different animal.
+Today, WWE is an entirely different animal.
 A televised wrestling match is now designed backstage with the help of agents and former wrestlers who have a knack for in-ring psychology.
 There is a team on the fourth floor of WWE Headquarters in Stamford, Connecticut, that produce carefully written scripts for the talent.